HexaEightTeam/HexaEight-Token-Server/authorization-samples/README.md

   Policy.csv - Sample authorization definitions that enforce who is allowed to login and fetch Client tokens

-  captchamodel.conf - Contains the Custom Access Model Definition for Enforcers used only for fetching Encrypted Captcha

-  captchapolicy.csv - Sample authorization definitions that enforce who is allowed to fetch Encrypted Captcha

 Model.conf and captchamodel does not require modifications and can directly be deployed on the token server.

 Policy.csv - Examine the sample entires provided and add entries to suit your environment.
 The summary of entries required in the policy file are based on four questions.
 The fourth field in the below samples are CONSTANTS and should NOT be changed.

-### 1. Which EMail Domain needs are allowed to login and fetch Client Tokens from your Token Server.
+### 1. Which EMail Domain are allowed to login and fetch Client Tokens from your Token Server?

 If you want to allow a specific domain, add an entry only for that domain, or else if you want to allow any domain use a wild card entry.